damonitor/damo/USAGE.md

 `.1` and `.2` will be added to the file name, before the file format extension part (e.g., `heatmap.1.png`).
 If `hottest` is passed, `damo report heatmap` will draw the heatmap for hottest region among the three regions.

+In some cases, users may want to have only the raw data points of the heatmap so that they can do their own heatmap visualization.
+For such use case, a special keyword, `raw` can be given to `--output` option, like below.

+    # damo report heatmap --output raw --resol 3 3
+    0               0               0.0
+    0               7609002         0.0
+    0               15218004        0.0
+    66112620851     0               0.0
+    66112620851     7609002         0.0
+    66112620851     15218004        0.0
+    132225241702    0               0.0
+    132225241702    7609002         0.0
+    132225241702    15218004        0.0

+This command shows a recorded access pattern in a heatmap of 3x3 resolution.
+Therefore it shows 9 data points in total.
+Each line shows each of the data points.
+The three numbers in each line represent time in nanoseconds, address in bytes and the observed access frequency.

+Users can convert this text output into a heatmap image (represents z-axis values with colors) or other 3D representations using various tools such as `gnuplot`.

 ### `damo report wss`